-Google Camera Go adds Night Mode and HDR for better budget phone photography
+Google Camera Go adds Night Mode for better budget phone photography in low-light

 In a short video on the matter, Google Camera Go’s Product Manager Pranay Bhatia revealed that the Night Mode feature has started rolling out to the Nokia 1.3, Wiko Y61, and the Wiko Y81 with its latest update.
 With the new Night Mode, users will now be able to use Google Camera Go to click high-quality images even in low light without using the flash.
 As with the Night Mode feature on the full-blown Google Camera app, the mode for entry-level devices makes use of burst photography to capture multiple frames of a scene and merges them to get a brighter image.
 Check out the video embedded below for some sample shots taken with the new feature:

 The video also confirms that Google is working to bring HDR support on Google Camera Go, which will allow users with entry-level devices to click images with a better dynamic range.
 But the company hasn’t revealed a release timeline for the HDR feature yet.
 If you’re interested in learning more about Google Camera Go and its capabilities, do check out our hands-on review of the app by following this link.